-• Globally, fuel prices have been highly volatile.
+Globally, fuel prices have been highly volatile in recent years.
 The following chart shows the volatility of fuel prices since 2007.

 - Since 1996, the Yacheng field in the South China Sea has been supplying natural gas to CLP.
 This reserve is depleting fast and the gas supply to CLP is being supplemented by the natural gas supplies from the Second West-East Gas Pipeline (WEPII) since 2013.
 The gas price of WEPII, which is partially affected by the market price, is more expensive than that of the Yacheng supply.
 The Yacheng supply was contracted some 20 years ago when fuel prices were significantly lower than current market price. - In view of the need of substantially increasing the usage of natural gas which will put pressure on CLP's fuel costs in the coming years, CLP has been taking actions to minimise the impact of high fuel costs and to contain tariff increases to a reasonable level.
-Measures adopted include: - Diversifying gas sources and constructing an offshore liquefied natural gas (LNG) terminal to ensure a reliable and stable supply of natural gas to Hong Kong in the long term, while allowing Hong Kong to purchase competitively-priced LNG directly from the global market; - Enhancing the operational performance of our generation fleet; - Continuing stringent cost control; and - Securing additional supply of nuclear power from Daya Bay starting from the fourth quarter of 2014.
+Measures adopted include: - The launch of the offshore liquefied natural gas (LNG) terminal made available a critical new source of natural gas to ensure a reliable and stable supply of natural gas to Hong Kong in the long term, while allowing Hong Kong to purchase competitively-priced LNG directly from the global market; - Enhancing the operational performance of our generation fleet; - Continuing stringent cost control; and - Securing additional supply of nuclear power from Daya Bay starting from the fourth quarter of 2014.

-- To enhance tariff information transparency, CLP has been providing information related to fuel mix on our website.
-The published information enables our customers to better understand CLP's fuel mix and the latest fuel cost adjustment. - Commencing 1 October 2018, the Fuel Cost Adjustment is revised more frequently from once a year to once a month.
-This arrangement is more transparent and reacts to fuel prices changes in a more timely manner.
-The Fuel Cost Adjustment will be published monthly on CLP's website.
+To enhance tariff information transparency, CLP has been providing information related to fuel mix on our website.
+The published information enables our customers to better understand CLP's fuel mix and the latest fuel cost adjustment.

-Alleviating Tariff Pressures

-- The SCA has mechanisms to stabilise tariff.
+- Alleviating Tariff Pressures - The SCA has mechanisms to stabilise tariff.
 It sets out a role for two balancing funds - the Tariff Stabilisation Fund and the Fuel Clause Recovery Account, which are designed to act to smooth out volatility in adjusting the Basic Tariff and the Fuel Cost Adjustment respectively. - CLP tries its very best to alleviate the pressure of rising tariffs, especially due to the impact of fuel price fluctuations.
 It works hard in containing tariff increases to a minimum level through prudent cost management and control, as well as supporting customers with practical help and advice in both energy saving and reducing bills. - CLP has provided an Energy Saving Rebate Scheme for low-consumption residential and small and medium enterprises customers since 2013 to help them reduce electricity expenses and encourage energy saving.
 Under the scheme, customers consuming 400 units or less per bill can enjoy savings in their electricity bills.

 - CLP also offers a Concessionary Tariff for the Elderly.
 Customers aged 60 or above who live alone or with other similarly qualified elderly, and those who are relying on or entitled to Comprehensive Social Security Assistance are eligible for the concessionary tariff.
 The approved applicant will be offered a 50% reduction for the first 400 units of electricity consumed in each two-month billing period plus an exemption of the minimum charge on each bill. - Under the current SCA, a CLP Community Energy Saving Fund has been set up and begun operations in 2019.
 Under this fund, one of the initiatives being launched is CLP Power Connect programme, which aims to encourage residential customers to save energy year-round.
-CLP also offers one-off fuel cost subsidies through this fund to 50,000 subdivided unit tenants and 100,000 households in need a year, including the elderly, disabled and low income families to offset against their electricity expenses. - To further smooth out the fluctuations in fuel costs and to help alleviate customers' financial burden when the economy is on the path to recovery after the epidemic, CLP has committed to offer a three-month special fuel rebate to all customers from April to June 2023, to cap the Fuel Cost Adjustment at 62.8 cents per unit of electricity.
-The special fuel rebate was offered in April and May to cap the Fuel Cost Adjustment at March's level. - See also Chapter 7 on Energy Management and Chapter 10 on Community Commitment.
+In 2024, CLP is allocating HK\$50 million from the Fund to provide electricity subsidies to 20,000 subdivided unit tenants and 50,000 households in need a year, including the elderly, disabled and low income families.

+See also Chapter 7 on Energy Management and Chapter 10 on Community Commitment.